-Active communicant membership in an LCMS congregation.
-Successfully complete the prescribed credential program and file for a credential.
-Complete Lutheran Teaching courses with a minimum grade of C- in each certification course with an overall average of 2.5 GPA and a 2.8 cumulative GPA in required courses for certification.
-Receive recommendations of Concordia University Faculty.
-Complete half of student teaching in an elementary or secondary school affiliated with the LCMS with a credentialed teacher.
-(On occasion, circumstances may arise when a Lutheran student teaching assignment is not available.)
-Complete the Congregational Activities component of student teaching and receive satisfactory and above on evaluations in all areas.
+- □ Active communicant membership in an LCMS congregation. - □ Successfully complete the prescribed preliminary teacher credential program and file for a credential. - □ Complete Lutheran Teaching courses with a minimum grade of C- in each certification course with an overall average of 2.5 GPA and a 2.8 cumulative GPA in required courses for certification. - □ Receive recommendation of Concordia University Faculty. - □ Complete half of student teaching in an elementary or secondary school affiliated with the LCMS.
+(On occasion, circumstances may arise when a Lutheran student teaching assignment is not available.) - Complete the Congregational Activities component of student teaching and receive satisfactory and above on evaluations in all areas.